Province of Massachusetts Bay: Provincial charter

 The new charter differed from the old one in several important ways.
 One of the principal changes was inaugurated over Mather's objection, changing the voting eligibility requirements from religious qualifications to land ownership.
 The effect of this change has been a subject of debate among historians, but there is significant consensus that it greatly enlarged the number of men eligible to vote.
 The new rules required prospective voters to own £40 worth of property or real estate that yielded at least £2 per year in rent; Benjamin Labaree estimates that this included about three-quarters of the adult male population at the time.
 The charter also guaranteed freedom of worship, but only for non-Catholic Christians.

 The second major change was that senior officials of the government were appointed by the crown instead of being elected, including governor, lieutenant governor, and judges.
 The legislative assembly (or General Court) continued to be elected, however, and was responsible for choosing members of the Governor's Council.
 The governor had veto power over laws passed by the General Court, as well as over appointments to the council.
 These rules differed in important ways from the royal charters enjoyed by the other New England colonies.
 The most important were that the General Court now possessed the powers of appropriation, and that the council was locally chosen and not appointed by either the governor or the Crown.
 These significantly weakened the governor's power, which became important later in provincial history.

-The province's territory was also greatly expanded beyond that originally claimed by the Massachusetts and Plymouth colonies.
-Their territories initially included mainland Massachusetts, western Maine, and portions of New Hampshire; this territory was expanded to include Acadia or Nova Scotia (then encompassing Nova Scotia, New Brunswick, and eastern Maine), as well as what was known as Dukes County in the Province of New York, consisting of Nantucket, Martha's Vineyard, and the Elizabeth Islands.
+The province's territory was also greatly expanded.
+Beyond that administered by Massachusetts Bay and Plymouth colonies were added the Province of Maine (now western Maine), the Territory of Sagadahock (being administered as Cornwall County, Province of New York, now eastern Maine), Dukes County in the Province of New York (Nantucket, Martha's Vineyard, and the Elizabeth Islands), and Acadia (then encompassing Nova Scotia and New Brunswick).
+The province included the French territory of Acadia because it was created during King William's War.
+England returned the territory to France in the Treaty of Ryswick at the end of the war in 1697.